numarule/retro_console/README.md

     - LG4k being set as primary?
     - Qt4?
     - Java?
+  - Seems to revert to proper if xorg killed and restarted?

 ### Random Notes
 - percent diff = [|(a-b)|/(a+b)/2] × 100